-- Would President Johnson have run for a second term and would we have avoided a Nixon presidency altogether?
+- Would President Johnson have run for a second term and would the US have avoided a Nixon presidency altogether?

-- Would we have had a much more hopeful, confident, prosperous, and progressive 1970’s?
+- Would the US have had a much more hopeful, confident, prosperous, and progressive 1970’s?

 - Would Johnson’s Great Society initiatives in a second term have better improved the lot of our poor and decreased racial injustice?